 Student Records Policy

-To inform students of their rights and responsibilities pertaining to their university records, in compliance with federal notification requirements.
-To protect the privacy of student records.
-To articulate definitions relating to student records, how they may be accessed and disclosed, the complaint procedure and other information relevant to the student record.
+This policy is intended to inform students of their rights and responsibilities pertaining to their university records, in compliance with federal notification requirements; to reflect the University's responsibility; to protect the privacy of student records; and to articulate definitions relating to student records, how they may be accessed and disclosed, the complaint procedure and other information relevant to the student record.

-University employees (faculty, staff, student employees) and other covered individuals (e.g., affiliates, vendors, independent contractors, etc.) in their accessing and handling of student records, data or information in any form (paper, digital text, image, audio, video, microfilm, etc.) during the course of conducting University business (administrative, financial, teaching, research or service).
-This policy shall apply to all campuses and units of the University of Kansas and to all current or former students of the University of Kansas (KU).
+University employees (faculty, staff, student employees) and all covered individuals (including but not limited to affiliates, vendors, and independent contractors) in their accessing and handling of student records, data or information in all forms during the course of conducting University business (administrative, financial, teaching, research, or service).
+This policy shall apply to all current or former students of the University of Kansas (KU).

 1. Overview

 The University of Kansas protects the privacy of its students’ education records in compliance with the federal Family Educational Rights and Privacy Act (FERPA) and its implementing regulations.
-FERPA and KU’s Student Records Policy also provide students the right to inspect and review their educational records.
+FERPA and this policy also provide students the right to inspect and review their educational records.
 A notice of this policy is published each year on the Office of the University Registrar website.
 Notification of this publication is made annually to enrolled students via email.
-Questions regarding the University of Kansas’ policy should be directed to the Office of the University Registrar or the Office of the Vice Provost for Student Success on the Lawrence/Edwards campus, or the offices of the Registrar or Office of the Dean of Students at the University of Kansas Medical Center (KUMC), Kansas City, for both the Kansas City and Wichita campuses.

 2. Student Access to Education Records

-The University must comply with the student's request within a reasonable period of time, not to exceed 45 days after the request is received.
+The University must comply with the student's request within a reasonable period, not to exceed 45 days after the request is received.

-Such copies will be provided at the student's request and expense; however, the charge to the student for any such records, except for official academic transcripts, statements of degree and enrollment certifications may not exceed the copy charges allowed by the University (see the Comprehensive Fee Schedule).
+Copies may be provided at the student's request and expense; however, the charge to the student for any such records, except for official academic transcripts, statements of degree and enrollment certifications may not exceed the copy charges allowed by the University (see the Comprehensive Fee Schedule).
 The University may not charge a fee to search for or retrieve a record requested by a student regarding only the education record.
-The student shall be asked to provide the student's University I.D. and/or other government issued/approved identification in order to receive and/or view the student’s educational records.
+The student shall be asked to provide the student's University I.D. and/or other government issued/approved identification to receive and/or view the student’s educational records.

 The University is not required to allow inspection and review of the following records:

-- Confidential letters and statements of recommendation that were placed in the student's education records prior to January 1, 1975, as long as they are used only for the purpose for which they were specifically intended;
+2. Confidential letters and statements of recommendation that were placed in the student's education records prior to January 1, 1975, as long as they are used only for the purpose for which they were specifically intended; and

 If an education record contains information on more than one student, the student may inspect only the information about their records.